L'Express Airlines Flight 508: Media coverage

 The accident occurred during the 6:00 p.m. local evening news broadcasts.
 Local media reports began around 6:45 pm CDT with local ABC television affiliate WBRC broadcasting live coverage by that time.
 Radio and television coverage of the crash continued through the night.
 Notably, WBRC was recording weather radar images around the time of the crash, these images would later be used in the official NTSB investigation and other crash-related litigation.
 Coverage of the crash was carried on the front page of newspapers nationwide in the days following the accident.

 NTSB investigation

-The National Transportation Safety Board dispatched a team to investigate the accident.
+The National Transportation Safety Board (NTSB) dispatched a team to investigate the accident.
 The focus of the investigation was immediately centered on the weather at the time of the accident.
 Investigators were surprised by the presence of a cockpit voice recorder in the airplane as such recorders were not required for the involved airplane at the time.
 Following a detailed investigation, the NTSB issued its final report on March 3, 1992; AAR-92/01.
 The formal probable cause of the accident was "the decision of the captain to initiate and continue an instrument approach into clearly identified thunderstorm activity, resulting in a loss of control of the airplane from which the flightcrew was unable to recover and subsequent collision with obstacles and the terrain."